andrewmoise/grits/README.md

 npx ts-node src/run-test-0.ts
 ```

 That'll start up a little network of 50 nodes, with 10 random files from `test-images/` populated into each one of them.
-Once they've had a little bit of time to communicate with one another, you should be able to run a command similar to:
+Once they've had 30-40 seconds to sort themselves out, you should be able to run a command similar to:

 ```
 wget http://localhost:1234/blob/1cbff4192356c731e2e75dc26dd124170523abd99f15d8902938a9cefe5ec4a0:594725
 ```

-And get back a file which was shared and then downloaded over the network.
-You'll have to replace that sha-256 hash and length with an actual one; you can pick some random file out of `grits-test-run/2` and paste in its filename and size in order for the `wget` call to actually work.
+wget should successfully download a file which was shared and then transferred over the grits network.
+You'll have to replace that sha-256 hash and length with an actual one; you can pick some random file out of `grits-test-run/2` and, with its filename and size, run `wget http://localhost:1234/blob/$sha:$size`.

-The next step forward -- working on a degraded network, with bandwidth limits and packet loss and etc -- is going to be when `src/run-test-1.ts` starts working.
+The next step forward -- success on a degraded network, with bandwidth limits and packet loss and etc -- is going to be when `src/run-test-1.ts` starts working.

 ## Code structure